sjn/introducing-se/docs.md

 ### 2. Build rapport

-* Find a positive tone & maintain it
+* Find a friendly tone & maintain it
 * Show that you are interested & listening
 * Share what you have in common
 * Show curiosity